+- A. In this [chapter] subtitle, the following terms have the meanings indicated.

+- B. Terms Defined.

+- (1)-(11) (text unchanged)

+- (11-1) Cannabis.

+- (a) "Cannabis" means the plant cannabis sativa L. and any part of the plant, including:

+- (i) All derivatives;

+- (ii) Extracts;

+- (iii) Cannabinoids;

+- (iv) Isomers;

+- (v) Acids;

+- (vi) Salts; and

-- A. In this [chapter] subtitle, the following terms have the meanings indicated. - B. Terms Defined. - (1) (11) (text unchanged) - (11-1) (a) "Cannabis" means the plant cannabis sativa L. and any part of the plant, including all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9-tetrahydrocannabinol concentration greater than 0.3% on a dry weight basis. - (b) "Cannabis" includes any product that is composed of cannabis, cannabis concentrate or cannabis extract including but not limited to cannabis vaporizing devices, concentrated cannabis products, edible cannabis products, and any usable cannabis products. - (c) "Cannabis" does not include hemp or hemp products, as defined in Agriculture Article, § 14-101, Annotated Code of Maryland. - (12) (59) (text unchanged) - (59-1) "Vaping" means using a device that can deliver aerosolized or vaporized products, including but not limited to nicotine and cannabis, to an individual inhaling from the device. - (60) (text unchanged)
+- (vii) Salts of isomers, whether growing or not, with a delta-9-tetrahydrocannabinol concentration greater than 0.3% on a dry weight basis.

+- (b) "Cannabis" includes any product that is composed of cannabis, cannabis concentrate or cannabis extract including but not limited to cannabis vaporizing devices, concentrated cannabis products, edible cannabis products, and any usable cannabis products.

+- (c) "Cannabis" does not include hemp or hemp products, as defined in Agriculture Article, § 14-101, Annotated Code of Maryland.

+- (12)-(59) (text unchanged)

+- (59-1) "Vaping" means using a device that can deliver aerosolized or vaporized products, including but not limited to nicotine and cannabis, to an individual inhaling from the device.

+- (60) (text unchanged)